bettaburger/node-app/README.md

-Testing Node.js with backend Express deployed in Docker container.
+Testing Node.js with backend Express deployed in a Docker container.